-Though the global hype around Blockchain technology may have since declined to a simmer, 2018 achieved significant exposure for blockchain technology with global venture investments more than doubling 2017.
-There has been a tremendous amount of effort put in to changing the ‘bitcoin perception’ of this decentralised data system, and rebranding it as a universal tool.
-With greater understanding of blockchain technology and the benefits it offers to business, many organisations and industries have been left wondering how blockchain could help them.
+Though the global hype around Blockchain technology may have since declined to a simmer, 2018 achieved significant exposure for blockchain technology with global venture investments more than double in 2017.
+There has been a tremendous amount of effort put in to changing the ‘bitcoin perception’ of this decentralised data system and rebranding it as a universal tool.
+With a greater understanding of blockchain technology and the benefits it offers to business, many organisations and industries have been left wondering how blockchain could help them.

 Recent developments have shown blockchain is a promising contender for significantly mitigating the annual high cost of fraud in telecoms.
 According to the Communication Fraud Control Association (CFCA), fraud costs the telecoms industry 1.69% of all revenues – that’s over $38 billion per annum.
 Identity and device theft are two of the main causes of telecommunication fraud, costing billions.

 Using blockchain could be an effective way to detect unusual usage of an account or to identify identity fraud.
 Blockchain’s public key cryptography can be implemented in a way that will link a mobile device to the purchaser’s identity.
 Moreover, roaming fraud would be mitigated utilising specific blockchains between every pair of operators that have a roaming agreement, which will notify the roaming partners every time a subscriber executes an event in visiting a network.